FilipBolt/researchNotes/books/gaussian_processes_for_machine_learning/02_chapter.md

 THe weights go from uniform to the ones in picture d).
 Likelihood shapes them a lot (much more than the prior).

-- TODO: what is c) exactly showing, since that can't be a distribution of y?

 ## 2.1.2 Projections of Inputs into Feature Space

 We can project an input space into another using some